Understanding the Recent Fluctuations of Microvast Holdings Inc.'s (MVST) Stock

-The stock of Microvast Holdings Inc. (MVST) has gone up by 13.37% for the week, with a 78.15% rise in the past month and a 28.48% rise in the past quarter.
-The volatility ratio for the week is 16.90%, and the volatility levels for the past 30 days are 14.56% for MVST.
-The simple moving average for the last 20 days is 67.87% for MVST’s stock, with a simple moving average of 15.98% for the last 200 days.
+In the past week, MVST stock has gone down by -32.39%, with a monthly gain of 49.03% and a quarterly surge of 6.97%.
+The volatility ratio for the week is 16.53%, and the volatility levels for the last 30 days are 16.19% for Microvast Holdings Inc. The simple moving average for the last 20 days is -4.07% for MVST stock, with a simple moving average of -20.65% for the last 200 days.

 Is It Worth Investing in Microvast Holdings Inc. (NASDAQ: MVST) Right Now?